 This test is useful for:

 - Toxic Element Exposure (*Mercury*, Lead, Cadmium, Aluminum, Arsenic)

-Natural Dentistry is focused on determining whether patients are affected by toxic materials that are present in dental materials, highlighted by first item in the above list.
+Natural Dentistry focuses on determining whether patients are affected by toxic materials present in dental materials, highlighted by the first item in the above list.

 Titanium Allergies – Titanium is Not Bio-Inert

 A staple material of dentistry, specifically dental implants, it has only recently been determined that Titanium is not bioinert, and laboratories using the MELISA® test have found approximately 1%-3% of patients being tested with titanium implants prove to be allergic.
 The issue stems from titanium’s metal properties, which may the material susceptible to corrosion, releasing reactive (non-bioinert) particles into the body.
 This is something that only happens rarely and is usually as a result of some problem with the implant.
 Anyone who is hypersensitive to titanium or who prefers not to have any type of metal in their body to avoid metal’s galvanizing effects can still benefit from dental implants, provided they are biocompatible, all-ceramic, zirconia dental impacts.
 Read more about Dr. May’s specialty in placing Biocompatible Zirconium Dental Implants and Dr. Yuriy May, Connecticut’s Leading Metal-Free Dental Implant Dentist!